-In conventional evolutionary algorithms, the optimization process relies on selection, crossover, and mutation operations.
-However, traditional crossover often fails to exploit parent-specific semantic characteristics, and mutation lacks guided direction, limiting the effective transfer of advantageous traits.
-To overcome these limitations, a feature fitting based rule evolution mechanism is proposed, which integrates the experiential evaluation $\mathrm{c}^e$ generated by hybrid evaluation into the evolutionary process, the detail as shown in Algorithm~\ref{alg:rules_evolution}.
+In addition to the executable code, the design thoughts of PDR are also evolved.
+Furthermore, the competitiveness of the dynamic scheduling rules is reflected in their real-time response to the state.
+Therefore, a feature fitting rule evolution mechanism is proposed, using the improved suggestions from the hybrid evaluation to guide the evolution of the PDR population, the detail as shown in Algorithm~\ref{alg:rules_evolution}.

-During the co-evolution procedure, each neighborhood strategy $n \in \mathcal{N}$ triggers a complete round of knowledge–rule interactive evolution (e.g. C1, C2, M3 and M4 in Fig.~\ref{figure_iteration_process}).
+During co-evolution, different evolutionary operators (C1, C2, M3 and M4 in Fig.~\ref{figure_iteration_process}) will be used one by one as neighborhood strategies $n \in \mathcal{N}$ for the PDR population.
 Parent individuals are first selected via Tournament Selection strategy to form the set $PS$.
-Their code representations and scheduling performance are extracted to form $(\mathrm{c}_c, \mathrm{c}_s)$.
-Depending on whether semantic evaluation is required, a prompt $p^S$ is constructed as $(\mathrm{C}^S,\mathrm{c}^f,\mathrm{c}^c,\mathrm{c}^s)$ and the evaluator $\mathbf{G}^{(S)}$ produces the semantic assessment result $c_e$.
-In practice, this evaluation process simultaneously receives the best and worst objective values in the current population, the textual description of the rule being evaluated, and its objective performance.
-Based on these inputs, LLM-S generates a structured assessment report consisting of: 1) an analysis of the rule’s advantageous features in scheduling; 2) a semantic summary of its potential limitations; and 3) targeted improvement suggestions.
-This semantic information, together with numerical performance, forms a knowledge input that guides the direction of subsequent rule generation.
-The second prompt $p^A$ is then constructed as $(\mathrm{C}^A,\mathrm{c}^f,\mathrm{c}^c,\mathrm{c}^s)$ and the algorithmic generator $G(A)$ produces the offspring rule under temperature $u_0$ as Eq.~\ref{eq2_1}.
+Their code representations and scheduling performance are extracted to form $(\mathrm{c}^c, \mathrm{c}^s)$.
+Depending on whether semantic evaluation is required, a prompt $p^S$ is constructed as $(\mathrm{C}^S,\mathrm{c}^f,\mathrm{c}^c,\mathrm{c}^s)$ and the evaluator $\mathbf{G}^{(S)}$ produces the semantic assessment result $c^e$.
+Specifically, during the evolution process, $c^e$ records the structured design knowledge of different PDRs, including: 1) the rule’s advantageous features in scheduling; 2) the summary of its potential limitations; and 3) improvement suggestions.
+This semantic information, along with numerical performance, is input to guide the direction of subsequent rule generation.
+The generation prompt $p^A$ is then constructed as $(\mathrm{C}^A,\mathrm{c}^f,\mathrm{c}^c,\mathrm{c}^s,\mathrm{c}^e)$ and the $\mathbf{G}^{(A)}$ produces the offspring rule under temperature $u_0$ as Eq.~\ref{eq2_1}.

-This generation process naturally realizes two types of crossover operators.
-When the prompt emphasizes the advantageous features and performance of the parent individuals, $\mathbf{G}^{(S)}$ actively integrates the high-quality traits reflected in $c_s$ and $c_e$, forming a dominance-fusion crossover.
-When the prompt weakens parental constraints to encourage exploration, the process becomes an exploratory crossover, enabling the generation of structurally novel rules that expand the search space.
-Hence, crossover is no longer dependent on fixed operators but is automatically regulated through prompt structure and semantic content, enabling deep recombination of parental rule structures.